ClubObsidian/DynamicGui/README.md

   * Bukkit - Fully supported
   * Sponge - Currently in development
   * Nukkit - Planned
-* A number of functions to use to customize menus.
+* A number of functions to use to customize menus
-* Custom replacers for different data.
+  * Functions use latebinding
-* Guis can be written in yaml, json or hocon.
+* Guis can be written in yaml, json or hocon
 * Proxy support
+* Custom replacers
+  * Built-in and support for PlaceholderAPI
+* Loading guis from a remote location
+  * Currently supports loading from a webserver

 ## Use cases